ipselium/cpyvke/README.md

 ### Setup workspace

 * You can directly launch `cpyvke`.
 It will create a new kernel, start the daemon and launch the client
+* cpyvke-launch-ipython automatically launch the current ipython console
-* You can open an existing ipython instance like this :
+* You can also manually open an existing ipython instance like this :
-	`ipython console --existing kernel-xxx.json`
+	`ipython console --existing kernel-xxxxx.json` where xxxxx is the id of the kernel

+### Note

+If you just want to test cpyvke without installing.
+In cpyvke/ directory :

+* launch kd5 first : `python3 -m cpyvke.kd5`
+* then launch cpyvke : `python3 -m cpyvke.cpyvke`
+* and launch ipython in another console : `python3 -m cpyvke.launch`

+## Known Bugs

+*cpyvke* is still in developpement and may present unexpected behavior !

+* Issue when shutting down client : whatever user choice, server is killed
+* Fix lockfile creation
+* cpyvke : crash when "brutal" resize
+* Kernel manager (restart dead kernel ?)
+* Kernel options (extra_arguments=["--matplotlib='inline'"])
+* Compatibility python 3.x : Work still in progress !